If you don’t have ‘Hike Keet Seel Canyon’ on your bucket list, I highly recommend that you add it right now.

 When I awoke on Day 2, I compared notes with another hiker.
 To help keep my pack light, I opted for a sleeping pad and left my sleeping bag in the car.
 She did the opposite.
 Although she kept warm, she declared it was her most uncomfortable night in a long time.
 I had a comfortable sleeping surface but had to put on all my layers to stay warm.

-A husband and wife couple slept in hammocks.
+A husband and wife that I met in the campground slept in hammocks.
+They packed up and hit the trail at least an hour before first light.
 I’m not sure how comfortable they were, but my guess is they were pretty cold.
-They packed up and hit the trail at least an hour before first light.

 Sample packing list: